East Mesa Juvenile Detention Facility (EMJDF) Sexual Abuse Lawsuits

 Many cases settle with insurance agencies, as the county does not want to risk losing a lawsuit.
 Using the evidence we have gathered, we will maximize your compensation and fight hard to ensure you receive damages for everything you have suffered.

 Our team uses trauma-informed care to ensure your well-being.
 We will work to reduce the stress of a lawsuit and guide you through the trial if necessary.
-Through us, you can share your story of abuse at East Mesa,
+Through us, you can share your story of abuse at East Mesa.

 We can also help you file claims against facilities such as: